|On This Page|

 Departmental responsibilities are created to support programs and activities described elsewhere in this presentation.
 Each committee, section, and program is assigned at least one staff liaison.
 An experienced staff of professionals provides strong support for Bar activities.

-Financial Organization — The Florida Bar’s operating budget is currently $38.2 million.
-Membership fees account for only 61.5 percent, or $23.5 million, of that amount.
+Financial Organization — The Florida Bar’s operating budget was $42.2 million for the 2014-15 fiscal year.
+Membership fees accounted for only 60.4 percent, or $25.5 million, of that amount.

 The additional revenues come from nonfees sources, generated by various Bar programs and member services such as: continuing education fees; sale of ad space in The Florida Bar Journal and News; rental of exhibit space at Bar meetings; and through Florida Supreme Court orders directing disciplined lawyers to pay prosecution costs.